Tool parser

 timestamp | top-level timestamp, parsed as RFC3339 | top-level timestamp when present; otherwise None |

-Transcript reasoning tokens are preserved in reasoning_tokens for future breakouts.
-They are not folded into output_tokens by the current Copilot parser.
+Transcript reasoning tokens are preserved in reasoning_tokens and folded into output_tokens so estimated transcript cost includes generated reasoning text.

 Model Inference